sidtalia/low-cost-multi-modal-approach-to-localization/README.md

 The next step is to make this less dependent on human input, like the work done here: https://github.com/a1k0n/cycloid (shoutout to a1k0n).

 ### Control
 The control is based on bezier curve(3rd order) based trajectory generation.
-Code for offline trajectory optimization is in Testing right now (Test codes).
 There is also support for pre-emptive braking (more on that later).

 The speed control uses an asymmetric non-linear controller.
 Big words?
 Here's a simpler explanation:
 1) The car does not speed up and slow down in the same way; the response of the brakes is different from the response of the throttle, therefore there is asymmetry in the process being controlled.